nbari/cron-when/CLI_ARCHITECTURE.md

 This document describes the modular CLI architecture used in this project.
 This pattern provides excellent separation of concerns and is ideal for template projects.

+> **📋 Template Note:** This architecture is designed to be copied to other Rust CLI projects.
+The separation allows you to keep the entire `src/cli/` directory and only replace your domain-specific logic (like `src/crontab.rs` and `src/output.rs` in this example).
+See [`.github/TEMPLATE.md`](.github/TEMPLATE.md) for usage instructions.

 ## Directory Structure

 ```